munificent/craftinginterpreters/book/closures.md

 ### Closing upvalues at runtime

-The compiler helpfully tells the interpreter exactly when it needs to hoist a local variable into the heap by emitting an `OP_CLOSE_UPVALUE` instruction:
+The compiler helpfully emits an `OP_CLOSE_UPVALUE` instruction to tell the VM exactly when it should hoist a local variable onto the heap.
+Now is the interpreter's responsibility:

 ^code interpret-close-upvalue (2 before, 1 after)

-At the point in time that we execute that, the variable we are hoisting is right on top of the stack.
-We call a helper function, passing a pointer to that stack slot.
+When we reach that instruction, the variable we are hoisting is right on top of the stack.
+We call a helper function, passing the address of that stack slot.
 That function is responsible for closing the upvalue and moving the local from the stack to the heap.
 After that, the VM is free to discard the stack slot, which it does by calling `pop()`.

 The fun stuff happens here: